chris2fr/omnigollum/Readme.md

 We extended Omnigollum to support ACL on CRUD (create, read, update, delete) actions.

-By default ACL checking is disabled and it behaves as the original omnigollum version where create, update and deleteactions require a login and that login may belong to a restricted list of enabled authors.
+By default ACL checking is disabled and it behaves as the original omnigollum version where create, update and delete actions require a login and that login may belong to a restricted list of enabled authors.

 To activate the ACL instead, you should set the :check_acl option to true in the options you pass to Gollum: